 - Pre-curved ride-friendly design

-- A little tough for a casual daily rides
+- A little tough for casual daily rides

 - Low airflow during slow street riding